typingmind-cloud-backup

 "arn:aws:s3:::<AWS bucket name>",

-"arn:aws:s3:::<AWS bucket name>/*",
+"arn:aws:s3:::<AWS bucket name>/*"

 },